 These meetings provide an opportunity for VFA to engage representatives from the Victorian Recreational (VRFish) and other stakeholders including Water Authorities and Catchment Management Authorities.

-The Victorian Fisheries Authority (VFA) releases between 300,000 and 400,000 salmonids (trout and salmon) each year.
-Trout are produced at the Snobs Creek hatchery and then transported in specialised trucks to agreed release locations.
+The Victorian Fisheries Authority (VFA) releases over 1 million salmonids (trout and salmon) each year.
+Trout are produced at the Snobs Creek Hatchery and then transported in specialised trucks to agreed release locations.
 For current stocking data you can search our stocking database.

 Survival and fish size